Tutorial

 Add Coinbase secret to the config file

-The Coibase secret is needed for receiving webhooks.
-The secret is received from the Coinbase interface where you setup the custom webhook endpoint.
+The Coinbase secret is needed for receiving webhooks.
+The secret is received from the Coinbase interface where you set up the custom webhook endpoint.

 stripe_service: Stripe,